-The Pike Place Market farm program is a growing community that continues to adhere to its founding principles and values.
+The Pike Place Market farm program is a growing community that continues to adhere to its founding principles and values to support small, local farmers who sell directly to downtown shoppers of all income levels.
 The Market at large is governed by protocols and procedures found in our charter and Daystall Rules and Regulations.
 All who participate in the community are welcome to join in the process.

-Market farm staff can provide farmers with support and assistance with permits, certifications, classes and workshops.
-Contact: Zack Cook, Farm Program Manager, email@example.com or 206.774.5291.
+Market farm staff can provide farmers with support and assistance with permits, certifications, classes, workshops, and more.

 Accepted Market Coupons

-Pike Place Market has several alternative currencies to enhance the Market shopping experience.
-These currencies provide access to healthy, local foods to everyone in the Market community and stimulate sales for our market vendors.
-The market currencies currently include:
+Pike Place Market provides several alternative currencies to enhance the Market shopping experience.
+These currencies provide access to healthy, local foods to customers from all income levels and stimulate sales for our market vendors.
+The Market currencies currently include:

 - Debit/Credit Farm Bucks (green color coupons in $5 denominations)